Vandivier/afterecon/content/2018-11-26-liberalism-homosexuality-and-social-media-intersect-to-show-a-little-truth-in-stereotypes.md

 ---
-title: Liberalism, Homosexuality, and Social Media Intersect to Show a Little Truth in Stereotypes
+title: "Liberalism, Homosexuality, and Social Media Intersect to Show a Little Truth in Stereotypes"
 date: 2018-11-25 20:00:12
 author: John Vandivier
 ---